stef-von-d/cook-club/README.md

-10. Deployment
+### 	Deployment
 The site was deployed on GitHub pages.
 The deploy steps are:
-	In the GitHub repository, navigate to the Settings tab.
+*	In the GitHub repository, navigate to the Settings tab.
-	From the source section drop-down menu, select the Master Branch.
+*	From the source section drop-down menu, select the Master Branch.
-	Once the master branch has been selected, the page provided the link to the complete website.
+*	Once the master branch has been selected, the page provided the link to the complete website.

+### Credit
+#### Content
+ *    The code to make the social media links were taken from the Code Institute Love Running Project
+#### Media
+  *    The images used in the Cook Club project were taken from [Pexels](https://www.pexels.com/)
+  *    The social media icons were taken from [Font Awesome](https://fontawesome.com/)